simanga-dev/design-project/README.md

 be easily maintain and repurposed by developer other than its creator

-While developing the system, the main focus was power consumption, I wanted the system to consume less power as possible, especially on the ESP32.
-A lot have been done to make sure that the power consumption is low such as making sure that the bluethroat module is turned off, and only use the wife module, and lower than the CPU clock rate.
+While developing the system, the main focus was power consumption, I wanted the system to consume less power as possible.
+A lot have been done on the Micro controller to make sure that the power consumption is low as possible, such as making sure that the bluetooth module is turned off, and only use the wife module, and lower than the CPU clock rate.
-I also made the CPU to do one job and one job only to make it last longer on a single battery charge

-The design of the tracking hardware is design to be resisted to hash weather condition, to be robust.
+I also made the CPU to do one job and one job only to make it last longer on a single The design of the tracking hardware is design to be resisted to hash weather condition, to be robust.
 I made sure it does not fall easy when attached to the livestock.
 I also choose to make the box/ case to package the ESP32 black.
 This will make sure that is became invisible as possible to the